 Cyclones Idai and Kenneth displaced tens of thousands of families, leaving many in need of basic supplies like food and water.
 The two storms brought widespread flooding and the destruction of almost 780,000 hectares of agriculture crops.

-Six months later, nearly 1 million people, including 160,000 children under five, in northern Mozambique are facing food shortages and a nutrition crisis, with conditions expected to worsen over the coming months.
+Six months later, nearly 1 million people, including 160,000 children under five, in northern Mozambique were still facing food shortages and a nutrition crisis.

-“The impact of two cyclones hitting Mozambique in one season was devastating and unprecedented, however, it is only now that the residual effects of the disaster are really beginning to be felt,” says James McQuen-Patterson, Chief of Health and Nutrition, UNICEF Mozambique.
-“Reaching malnourished children in greatest need is complex.
-We will only succeed with a coordinated response across partners to ensure cyclone-affected families do not fall into further distress.”
+“The impact of two cyclones hitting Mozambique in one season was devastating and unprecedented, however, it is only now that the residual effects of the disaster are really beginning to be felt,” said James McQuen-Patterson, Chief of Health and Nutrition, UNICEF Mozambique.

 On 14 March, tropical Cyclone Idai made landfall at the port of Beira, Mozambique, before moving across the region.
 Millions of people in Malawi, Mozambique and Zimbabwe have been affected by what is the worst natural disaster to hit southern Africa in at least two decades.